gaehlerm/SoftwareEngineering/README.md

 This error prevents you from creating a bug that might be very hard to track down and cost you a lot of time.
 Instead you immediately get a message that you there is something wrong with your code.

+And then there's the `override` keyword in C++ and Java, meanwhile in Python it's not even an official language feature.
+But this fixes the problem only partially.
+You may forget to state that a function is `override` or you may completely redefine a function.
+These problems cannot occur when using abstract base classes instead of `override`.

+### Other types of classes

+I remember once having written a class which contained some public variables and one public method.
+Unfortunately I don't remember why I wrote such a hybrid class.
+It shows that the types of classes above is not a definite list, however I think it's still a good rule of thumb.

 ### General recommendations

 It is recommended sticking to the class types mentioned above.
 It may be convenient to add a method to a data class or a variable to a pure function class.
 However this will quite certainly make the code worse as it violates the single responsibility principle.

 The most common error is mixing the worker class and the delegating class.
 You can easily end up with a fairly complex function within a delegation class using a lot of member variables.
 This is bad by design as the delegation class is fairly high level of abstraction, meanwhile the worker class is by design a low-level object.
 Mixing different levels of abstraction is a really bad thing to do.
 Refactor the complex part into a separate class or function and call it from the delegating class.
 This should do the job.

+// new chapter here?

 ## Functions vs. Methods